 Especially with the limited settings on a phone camera it's really the only option you have to instantly improve the quality and combat shutter lag.
 If you really really need to capture your kid booping around the living room at 9pm go for it, but know ahead of time that you're going to compromise your picture.

 (The exact reason you won't find many pictures taken in our very low-light living room.
 I don't bother because I know I won't be happy with the results.)

 Not only does good light help your picture stay in focus, it also makes the image more interesting.
 Finding good light is sometimes more critical than finding something interesting to take a picture of (or even amounts to the same thing).
 Some of the least dynamic images are ones with flat, even lighting or a big, unnatural spot flash that washes out the subject.
 Unless you're rocking the #flashclub or you're getting fancy with bounce cards, your camera's flash is not doing you any favors.

 Some cameras always go dark, some always go light, some hang to the left and itch on Tuesdays.
 Your camera is a unique individual, and if you think I'm being ridiculous FINE BE THAT WAY, but I'm just trying to help you out.
 Learning the specific quirks of your machine allows you to take better pictures because you're tuned in to what's going on.

 Example: When I switched to a new phone every single picture came out much darker than I was used to.
 I started adjusting the exposure (more on that below) to offset it, whamzam, problem solved.
 My camera also loves cold weather and any picture I take in dim, indoor light will look like a grainy pile of junk.
-These are facts I know because my phone and I are xoxo BFFs.
+These are facts I know because my machine and I are xoxo BFFs.

 4. Cull the herd